Here’s everything you need to know about the 2023 Laax Open

 The women’s Halfpipe field is just as competitive.
 Spanish veteran Queralt Castellet and American halfpipe prodigy Chloe Kim are set to lead the way alongside the up-and-coming Japanese triple threat of Mitsuki Ono, Sena Tomita and Haruna Matsumoto.

-Watch all the Laax Open finals live on Red Bull TV from 1.15pm CET (12.15pm UTC) on Saturday, January 21 and Sunday, January 22.
+Watch all the Laax Open finals live on Red Bull TV from 1.15pm CET (1.15am NZT) on Sunday, January 22 and Monday, January 23.

 Be sure to download the free Red Bull TV app and catch the Laax Open finals on all your devices!
 Get the app here